Micralign: Microprojector

 The Micralign traces its history to a 1967 contract with the US Air Force for a higher-resolution aligner.
 At the time, the Air Force was one of the largest users of ICs, which were used in many of their missile systems, notably the Minuteman missile.
 The cost, and especially time to market, was a significant problem that the Air Force was interested in improving.

 There was a second type of aligner in use, the proximity aligner.
 As the name implies, these held the mask in close proximity to the wafer rather than in direct contact.
-This improved the life of the mask and allowed more complex design, but had the downside that diffraction effects limited its use to relatively large features compared to the contact aligners.
-More annoying was the fact that the mask had to be aligned in three axes to make it perfectly flat relative to the wafer, which was a very slow process, and had to hold the mask in such a way that it didn't sag.
+This improved the life of the mask and allowed a more complex design, but had the downside that diffraction effects limited its use to relatively large features compared to the contact aligners.
+More annoying was that the mask had to be aligned in three axes to make it perfectly flat relative to the wafer, which was a very slow process, and had to hold the mask in such a way that it didn't sag.

 The Air Force had worked with Perkin-Elmer for many years on reconnaissance optics, and the Air Force Materiel Command at Wright-Patterson Air Force Base offered them a contract to see whether they could improve the proximity masking system.
 The result was the Microprojector.
 The key to the design was a 16-element lens system that produced an extremely focused light source.
 The resulting system could produce 2.5 μm features, 100 millionths of an inch, equal to the best contact aligners.

 Although the system was effective, meeting the goals set by the Air Force, it was not practical.
 With a large number of lenses, dispersion was a significant problem, which they addressed by filtering out everything but a single band of UV only 200-angstrom wide (the G-line), throwing away the majority of the light coming from the 1,000 W lamp.
 This made the exposure times even longer than existing proximity designs.

 Another significant problem was that the filters removed the visible light as well as UV, which made it impossible for the operators to view the chips during the alignment process.
 To solve this problem, they added an image intensifier system that produced a visible image from the UV that could be used during alignment, but this added to the unit's cost.